 General Water Quality Parameters

 The table below shows some general water quality parameters.
-These averages are for the water leaving the plant.
+These averages are for the water leaving the plant in 2024.

 Treatment Chemicals Added to the Water

 Chlorine is added to the water in the form of sodium hypochlorite for disinfection.
-The free chlorine residual leaving the plant is normally between 1.0-1.3 mg/L. The maximum amount allowed by the EPA is 4.0 mg/L. Chlorine levels tend to drop as water moves through the system
+The free chlorine residual leaving the plant in 2024 was between 1.0-1.4 mg/L and averaged 1.1 mg/L. The maximum amount allowed by the EPA is 4.0 mg/L. Chlorine levels tend to drop as water ages and moves through our system.
+A detectable residual is required throughout our system.

 Fluoride is added to the water to prevent tooth decay.
-The recommended concentration by the U.S. Department of Health and Human Services (HHS) is 0.7 mg/L. Fluoride is naturally present in our source water and averages 0.08 mg/L. After treatment, concentrations in our finished water ranged between 0.73-0.97 mg/L, and averaged 0.77 mg/L. While the EPA has established primary standards that limit fluoride levels to a maximum of 4.0 mg/L, there is also a secondary standard that require public notification should levels ever exceed 2 mg/L.
+The recommended concentration by the U.S. Department of Health and Human Services (HHS) is 0.7 mg/L. Fluoride is naturally present in our source water and average 0.09 mg/L in 2024.
+After treatment, concentrations in our finished water ranged between 0.65 to 0.81 mg/L in 2024, and averaged 0.71 mg/L. While the EPA has established primary standards that limit fluoride levels to a maximum of 4.0 mg/L, there is also a secondary standard that require public notification should levels ever exceed 2 mg/L.

 Lead and Copper